 It famously became a “free concert” only after it became obvious that the event was drawing hundreds of thousands more people than the organizers had prepared for.

 Although the festival was remarkably peaceful given the number of people and the conditions involved, there were two recorded fatalities: one from what was believed to be a heroin overdose and another caused in an accident when a tractor ran over an attendee sleeping in a nearby hayfield.
 There were also two births recorded at the event – one in a car caught in traffic and another in a hospital after an airlift by helicopter.
-How cool would that be – to say you were born at Woodstock!

 A plaque has now been placed at the original site commemorating the festival.
 The field and the stage area remain preserved in their rural setting.